consta-l/cream-docs/content/docs/developer/untokens.md

 ## Introduction

-Each asset supported by the unFederalReserve Protocol is integrated through a eRSDL contract, which is an [EIP-20](https://eips.ethereum.org/EIPS/eip-20) compliant representation of balances supplied to the protocol.
+Each asset supported by the unFederalReserve Protocol is integrated through an eRSDL contract, which is an [EIP-20](https://eips.ethereum.org/EIPS/eip-20) compliant representation of balances supplied to the protocol.
 By minting eRSDL, users \(1\) earn interest through the eRSDL's exchange rate, which increases in value relative to the underlying asset, and \(2\) gain the ability to use eRSDL as collateral.

-eRSDL are the primary means of interacting with the unFederealReserve Protocol; when a user mints, redeems, borrows, repays a borrow, liquidates a borrow, or transfers eRSDL, she will do so using the crToken contract.
+eRSDL are the primary means of interacting with the unFederealReserve Protocol; when a user mints, redeems, borrows, repays a borrow, liquidates a borrow, or transfers eRSDL, she will do so using the unToken contract.

 There are currently two types of eRSDL: CErc20 and CEther.
 Though both types expose the EIP-20 interface, CErc20 wraps an underlying ERC-20 asset, while CEther simply wraps Ether itself.
 As such, the core functions which involve transferring an asset into the protocol have slightly different interfaces depending on the type, each of which is shown below.

 ## Mint

 The mint function transfers an asset into the protocol, which begins accumulating interest based on the current Supply Rate for the asset.
-The user receives a quantity of eRSDL equal to the underlying tokens supplied, divided by the current [Exchange Rate](https://docs.cream.finance/api/crtokens#exchange-rate).
+The user receives a quantity of eRSDL equal to the underlying tokens supplied, divided by the current [Exchange Rate](#exchange-rate).

-### *?* CErc20
+### CErc20

 ```jsx
 function mint(uint mintAmount) returns (uint)